Which Camp are You?

 How long to boil Brussels sprouts?

 Depending on whether the sprouts are whole or halved, they will need to boil for 6 to 10 minutes.
-Watch for your personal preference when cooking Brussels sprouts, though.
+Watch for your personal preference when cooking sprouts, though.

 Should you boil Brussels sprouts before roasting?